City-Bureau/city-scrapers/docs/_docs/04-development.md

 #### 3. Create a spider

-Create a spider from our tempalte with a spider slug, agency name, and a URL to start scraping.
+Create a spider from our template with a spider slug, agency name, and a URL to start scraping.
 Inside your virtual environment following the previous examples (or prefixed by `pipenv run`) run:

 ```bash
 (city-scrapers)$ scrapy genspider chi_housing "Chicago Housing Authority" http://www.thecha.org